-In the Institute's 2009 telephone survey about cellphone use, 56 percent of drivers in states with bans reported they use phones when driving, compared with 69 percent in states without such laws.
+In a 2009 telephone survey, 56 percent of drivers in states with bans reported they use phones when driving, compared with 69 percent in states without such laws.

-The proportion of drivers who talk on phones and always talk hands-free was 22 percent in states with all-driver bans on hand-held phones and 13 percent in states without all-driver bans.
+The proportion of drivers who talked on phones and always talked hands-free was 22 percent in states with all-driver bans on hand-held phones and 13 percent in states without all-driver bans.

 Phone bans seem to have less effect on younger drivers.
 Since Dec.
 1, 2006, North Carolina has banned the use of any telecommunications device by drivers younger than 18.
 Eleven percent of teenagers leaving high schools in the afternoon were using phones prior to the ban, and this did not change significantly when measured five months after the restriction took effect or two years later.

 There is scant information on drivers’ compliance with texting bans.
-The Institute’s 2009 survey of drivers found that among 18-24 year-olds — the group most likely to text — 45 percent reported texting while driving in states that bar the practice, just shy of the 48 percent of drivers who reported texting in states without bans.
+The Institute’s 2009 survey of drivers found that among 18-24 year-olds, 45 percent reported texting while driving in states that bar the practice, just shy of the 48 percent of drivers who reported texting in states without bans.

 Among drivers ages 25-29, 40 percent reported texting in states with bans, compared with 55 percent in states without bans.